yadavan88/weather-analysis/README.md

 The akka-persistence snapshots will be taken at regular intervals, using another akka schduler, which is initialized on boot of the application.

 The tests are available for REST Service as well as Persistent actors.
+Tests using in-memory persistence, which is configured in test/application.conf

 Sample data for testing is downloaded from below url: